Wesley College, Melbourne: Sport

 Wesley was one of six founding members of the Associated Public Schools (APS).
-Lawrence Adamson's tenure as headmaster sparked Wesley's most successful period in APS competition.
-Between 1901 and 1915, the college captured multiple premierships (first team titles) – rowing (12), football (9), athletics (4) and one for cricket.
+Lawrence Adamson's tenure as headmaster was Wesley's most successful period in APS competition.
+Between 1901 and 1915, the college won multiple premierships (first team titles) – rowing (12), football (9), athletics (4) and one for cricket.
 Since then, notable achievements have been consecutive football premierships between 1959 and 1962, with similar success in cricket between 1933 and 1936, and five cricket titles in six years between 1949 and 1954.
-Success has largely eluded Wesley in boys athletics, with only one title since 1911, while the last boys rowing title was in 1984.
-Though in girls sport Wesley has seen huge success, winning 7 athletics premierships in a row stretching from 2012 to 2018.
-These multiple premiership wins were great for the success of girls sport at the college.
-Wesley has enjoyed greater success in girls sport, particularly in netball, softball and cross country, with over 30 premierships since 1981.
+Success has largely eluded Wesley in boys' athletics, with only one title since 1911, while the last boys' rowing title was in 1984.

+In girls' sport Wesley has won seven athletics premierships in a row stretching from 2012 to 2018.
+Wesley has been successful in girls' sport, particularly in netball, softball and cross country, with over 30 premierships since 1981.
 Since 2000, Wesley girls have competed against schools from the Associated Grammar Schools of Victoria in addition to APS schools.

 Wesley has over 120 teams competing in 19 sports from Year 5 to Year 12 level.
-Sport is compulsory at varying levels for student in Years 7 to 12.
+Sport is compulsory at varying levels for students in Years 7 to 12.